Keyauth-site/KeyAuth-Go-Example/README.md

 ## **Customer connection issues?**

 This is common amongst all authentication systems.
 Program obfuscation causes false positives in virus scanners, and with the scale of EpicAuth this is perceived as a malicious domain.
-So, `EpicAuth.com` and `EpicAuth.site` have been blocked by many internet providers. for dashbord, reseller panel, customer panel, use `EpicAuth.site`
+So, `EpicAuth.com` and `EpicAuth.cc` have been blocked by many internet providers. for dashbord, reseller panel, customer panel, use `EpicAuth.cc`

-For API, `EpicAuth.site` will not work because I purposefully blocked it on there so `EpicAuth.site` doesn't get blocked also.
+For API, `EpicAuth.cc` will not work because I purposefully blocked it on there so `EpicAuth.cc` doesn't get blocked also.
 So, you should create your own domain and follow this tutorial video https://www.youtube.com/watch?v=a2SROFJ0eYc.
 The tutorial video shows you how to create a domain name for 100% free if you don't want to purchase one.

 ## **How to compile?**